 5. Towels: As someone who has never splurged on towels, I used our wedding registry as an opportunity to get 2 high quality sets.
 These Cotton Bath Towels come in 19 different colors and are a great item to put on your wedding registry.

 6. Pyrex Set: A pyrex set is the one thing my mother told me I had to put on our wedding registry.
 I’m glad I did.
 Pyrex is the modern version of tupperware we use ours for meal prepping, food storage, and everything in between.

 7. Sheets: A quality sheet set is my next must have.
 Even if you already have one (I hope you have one) use this as an opportunity to upgrade.
 Generally, the higher the thread count the better the sheet set.
-But these printed sheets have amazing reviews so they’re a perfect pick.
-And if you’re looking for solid sheets, these work well.
+These sheets have amazing reviews and come in a ton of colors so they’re a perfect pick.

 8. Suitcases: Suitcases were hands down the smartest thing we registered for.
 We travel alot, so I know we will use the luggage we received for years to come.
 I recommend registering for individual pieces of luggage instead of one set.
 A quality luggage set can be pricey and guests may be more willing to purchase individual pieces.
 SwissGear has a bunch of options to choose from.

 9. Blender: Depending on the kind of things you cook, a blender is a necessity.
 We selected this KitchenAid Blender because it was sleek, sexy, and it could crush ice.